Are Large Reasoning Models Interruptible?: How to interrupt a model?

 \subsection{Interrupt Scenarios}

 With the problem setup in place, we now turn to the concrete scenarios that motivate our study.
-Interruptions can arise in two distinct ways: (i) time-constrained, when the user imposes a deadline or requests faster responses, and (ii) update-driven, when the task specification itself changes during the reasoning process.
+Interruptions can arise in two distinct ways: (i) time-constrained, when the user requests a faster or immediate response, and (ii) update-driven, when the task specification itself changes during the reasoning process.